COINtoolbox/ActSNClass/docs/pre_processing.rst

    :width: 640 px
    :alt: Bazing fit to light curve.
 This is an example from RESSPECT perfect simulations.

+   Example of light curve from RESSPECT perfect simulations.

 Processing all light curves in the data set
 -------------------------------------------